I finished eating.

 Toward her.

-Those questions had haunted me for too long.
+Those questions had haunted me for a long time.

 The answer had always been there.